What is the ideal heart rate range for each race distance?

 So, this means that to run a marathon the range of beats per minute that you should maintain is between 140 and 145 beats per minute.
 With this data, you can control your performance by means of the heart rate monitor and know if you are performing adequately in the race.

-It is important to obtain the values of both the minimum effort and maximum effort by applying the formula twice as we have done above, so you can stay within a safe range, without underperforming what you are capable of giving but trying not to exceed your maximum potential.
+It is important to obtain the values of both the minimum effort and maximum effort by applying the formula twice as we have done above, so that you can stay within a safe range, without underperforming what you are capable of giving but trying not to exceed your maximum potential.

 What is the ideal heart rate range for each running distance, frequency

-We remind again that these data are purely indicative, as the maximum heart rate capacity may vary from person to person.
+We remind you again that these data are purely indicative, as the maximum heart rate capacity may vary from person to person.

-A professional athlete for example will have a resting heart rate of about 60 beats per minute, while a person who does not exercise frequently might have a restingheart rate of about 80 beats per minute.
+A professional athlete for example will have a resting heart rate of about 60 beats per minute, while a person who does not exercise frequently might have a resting heart rate of about 80 beats per minute.

 It is always important to maintain an adequate medical control when we want to run long distance races, this way we will know that we are in optimal health conditions to take our heart to its maximum performance.